MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0.11/Get-AzureRmTrafficManagerEndpoint.md

 ## DESCRIPTION
 The **Get-AzureRmTrafficManagerEndpoint** cmdlet gets an endpoint for an Azure Traffic Manager profile.

-You can use the pipeline operator to pass a **TrafficManagerEndpoint** object to this cmdlet or you can pass a **TrafficManagerEndpoint** object in the **TrafficManagerEndpoint** parameter.
+You can use the pipeline operator to pass a **TrafficManagerEndpoint** object to this cmdlet or you can pass a **TrafficManagerEndpoint** object in the *TrafficManagerEndpoint* parameter.
-Alternatively, you can specify the endpoint by using the **Name** and **Type** parameters together with the **ProfileName** and **ResourceGroupName** parameters.
+Alternatively, you can specify the endpoint by using the *Name* and *Type* parameters together with the *ProfileName* and *ResourceGroupName* parameters.

 ## EXAMPLES

 ### Example 1: Get an endpoint
 ```
-Get-AzureRmTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" -Type "AzureEndpoints"
+PS C:\> Get-AzureRmTrafficManagerEndpoint -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" -Type "AzureEndpoints"
 ```

-This example gets the Azure endpoint named "contoso" from the profile named "ContosoProfile" in the resource group named "ResourceGroup11".
+This command gets the Azure endpoint named "contoso" from the profile named "ContosoProfile" in the resource group named "ResourceGroup11".

 ## PARAMETERS